andykent/river-js/README.md

 * There is currently no support for OUTER joins.
 * Some queries, specifically unwindowed JOIN's, can cause memory leaks.
 * JOINed streams aren't minified unless a sub-select is used to restrict fields.
+* JOINs maintain an index for check inclusion on equality joins (a.id = b.id) but a table scan is still needed for matching records.

 Optimisations